Music and politics: United States

-In the United States, musicians including Neil Young, the Dropkick Murphys and Explosions in the Sky have taken issue with or action against such politicians as President Donald Trump, Wisconsin Governor Scott Walker and Texas Senator Ted Cruz.
+In the United States, musicians including Victor Willis, Neil Young, the Dropkick Murphys and Explosions in the Sky have taken issue with or action against such politicians as President Donald Trump, Wisconsin Governor Scott Walker and Texas Senator Ted Cruz.
 These conflicts between popular musicians and politicians in the United States are common in the election cycle, but play out differently.

 Trump used Young's song "Rockin in the Free World" from the beginning of his presidential campaign against Hillary Clinton in 2015.
 While Young argued Trump was not authorized to use the song in his campaign, a Trump spokesperson stated the song was legally obtained through a license with ASCAP and that the campaign "will continue to [use his song] regardless of Neil's political views."
 And though the song itself, from 1989, may appear to be an endorsement of the American lifestyle, closer examination reveals criticism of the George H. W. Bush administration.
 This suggests that the effect of music in a political campaign cannot be limited to lyrics alone.
 Despite the song's pointed words and Young's continued resistance, the Trump campaign began using the song again in 2018 in his presidential reelection campaign.

 Similarly, in 2015, Scott Walker utilized the Dropkick Murphys' popular cover of Woody Guthrie's "I'm Shipping Up to Boston" at a political event in Iowa.
 Owing heavily to disagreements over issues like unions, the band tweeted "please stop using our music in any way ... we literally hate you!!!" to Walker.
 While there was no threat of legal action, the band took to social media to distance themselves from Walker and resist his usage of their song.

 Some musicians have effectively used copyright law to resist the political use of their music.
 When Ted Cruz included the Explosions in the Sky song "Your Hand in Mine" in an endorsement video for Texas Governor Greg Abbott, the band tweeted they were "absolutely not okay with it."
 The band's label, Temporary Residence, forced the Cruz campaign to remove the video due to a violation of U.S. Copyright Law.
 Legally, politicians can license music without consulting the artists themselves through deals with performance rights organizations.
 Where the Trump campaign sidestepped consulting Young and legally licensed "Rockin' in the Free World" from such an organization (ASCAP), Cruz's effort did neither.

 In the United States there is also a long and complex history of public schools instilling support for the military through their musical activities, and of music teachers either endorsing or resisting these tendencies.
 Musicologists have noted the impact of militarism in US society, arguing that "militarism endangers music education" and that although military models are inappropriate for the education of schoolchildren in a democracy, there is evidence that "In the United States, we find an array of music education partnership projects with the military that would be unthinkable in many other countries.